yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cbutton-class.md

 ### <a name="parameters"></a>Parametry

 *pmargin*<br/>
-Wskaźnik do marginesu `CButton` tekstu obiektu.
+Wskaźnik do marginesu tekstu obiektu `CButton`.

 ### <a name="return-value"></a>Wartość zwracana